-What this interpretation overlooks, however, is the tension between Fiammetta’s view of love and the model of love embodied by Florio.
-Whereas Florio represents, as we have seen, the value of remaining steadfast in love at all costs and the possibility of bringing together earthly and divine love, Fiammetta insists that it would be better to do without earthly love altogether.
+What this interpretation overlooks, however, is that there is real tension between Fiammetta’s view of love and the model of love embodied by Florio.
+Whereas Florio represents, as we have seen, the value of remaining steadfast in love at all costs and the possibility of bringing together earthly and divine love, Fiammetta insists that it would be better to do without earthly love altogether, even in marriage.
 Her explicit mention of Aeneas at the close of her speech takes us back to the other allusions to Aeneas throughout the work.
-Several times the Virgilian hero is presented as the opposite of Florio, the hero who loves in contrast to the hero who conquers love, as we noted.
+Several times the Virgilian hero is presented as the opposite of Florio, the hero who loves, in contrast to the hero who conquers love, as we noted.
 In Fiammetta’s speech, as a result, it is the model of Aeneas – one who overcomes his earthly love – which is presented as the ideal.
 Yet at the same time – and this is a crucial point – Fiammetta’s assertion that they must wait for “quella luce” to save them from the submission to love suggests that in her view one does not have the power to disavow love by oneself, but needs outside miraculous assistance, such as that embodied by Venus in the Aeneid.

-The debate between Caleone and Fiammetta in Book 4, which takes place at the mid-point of the discussion of love, has important implications for the consolatory message that emerges from the work.
-While Caleone’s opinion reinforces the author-narrator’s position that love is a benevolent power to which the reader should adhere at all costs, Fiammetta’s speech intensifies the alternative that love is an inevitable source of heartache and sorrow, one that is best left behind.
-It is ironic, in this regard, that Caleone will turn out miserable due to unrequited love later in Book 5, and, at Florio’s urging, will adopt the model of Aeneas, renouncing his love.
+The debate between Caleone and Fiammetta in Book 4, which takes place at the mid-point of the discussion of love, has important implications for the consolatory message that emerges from the work as a whole.
+While Caleone’s opinion reinforces the author-narrator’s position that love is a benevolent power to which the reader should adhere at all costs, Fiammetta’s speech intensifies the alternative, that love is an inevitable source of heartache and sorrow, one that is best left behind.
+It is ironic or telling, that Caleone will turn out miserable due to unrequited love later in Book 5, and, at Florio’s urging, will adopt the model of Aeneas, renouncing his love.

-In sum, the lengthy, complex, multifaceted – even self-contradictory – narrative of the Filocolo introduces and contrasts at least three main ways in which the reader can find consolation within the work: in his introductory statements, the author-narrator invites his (male) readers to obtain an “affective” type of consolation, suggesting that reading about the hardships of his protagonists and the ultimate happy ending of their story will provide them with emotional relief.
+In sum, the lengthy, complex, multifaceted – even self-contradictory – narrative of the Filocolo introduces and contrasts at least three main ways in which the reader can find consolation within the work: in his introductory statements, the author-narrator invites his (male) readers to obtain an “affective” type of consolation, suggesting that reading about the hardships of his protagonists and the ultimate happy ending of their stories will provide his readers with emotional relief.
 This invitation to find consolation in reading about the fates of others is however challenged by two exemplary models central to the work: the first is that of Florio, who learns to renounce his futile reliance upon the consolatory words of others, takes active control over his destiny, and ultimately wins both earthly and divine love.
 The model of heroic action embodied in the figure of Florio is however tested by a contrasting exemplary model – presented through the figures of the author-double Caleone and the mysterious giovane – who realize the doomed nature of their love and manage to engage in a successful remedia amoris.
 This model of disavowal, however, is in itself questioned by Idalagos and Fileno, who declare that giving up on love is simply beyond their powers.
-All that they can do is continue to hope and to weep, finding some respite in elegiac lamentations – an affective mode of consolation that recalls that which the author-narrator offers readers in the beginning of the work.
+All that they can do is continue to hope and to weep, finding some respite in elegiac lamentations – an affective mode of consolation that recalls, again, the perspective of the author-narrator offers readers in the beginning of the work.